FuzzyNoodle/Fuzzy-Spooder/README.md

 ## Important Notice
 This library is work in progress, not ready for general usage.
-It is registered in PlatformIO library manger for development purpose only.
+It is registered in library manger for development purpose only.

 # Fuzzy-Spooder
 An add-on filament autochanger for existing 3D printers, in duel-spool configuration.

+- Firmware version: 0.4.0
+- Config version: 0.3.0

 ---
 ## Getting Started